 Medical Truths that Contradict Common Painkiller Addiction Myths

 Addiction to painkillers is a growing problem, but it is also a highly complex one.
 Many, if not most, individuals who become addicted to prescription painkillers start using them as a way to relieve pain.
 Addiction occurs because of a misunderstanding of the drug’s effects or continued pain.
-For this reason, prescription painkiller addiction must be examined in a completely differently light from other illegally abused drugs.
+For this reason, prescription painkiller addiction must be examined in a completely different light from other illegally abused drugs.
 Here are seven common myths about prescription painkiller addiction and the truth behind them.

-Myth #1: Painkillers will Always Cause Addiction
+Myth #1: Painkillers Will Always Cause Addiction

 Prescription painkillers could be an effective short-term way to treat and eliminate pain in individuals who are truly suffering.
 There is no need to suffer through a decreased quality of life simply because you fear becoming addicted.
 If the prescribing doctor is careful enough to thoroughly assess the patient’s medical and emotional conditions before a plan is established, a successful treatment can be conducted.

-Myth #2: I’m Strong Enough to take Painkillers and Not Become Physically Dependent.
+Myth #2: I’m Strong Enough to Take Painkillers and Not Become Physically Dependent

-Opiate dependence is a physiological condition that causes changes to the brain and is not related to will power.
+Opiate dependence is a physiological condition that causes changes to the brain and is not related to willpower.
 In most cases, the body adapts to the drug, requiring more and more to achieve the same effects.
 This is called tolerance.
-The absence of the opiates will produce withdrawal symptoms.
+The absence of opiates will produce withdrawal symptoms.
 It is possible to be physically dependent on an opiate without being addicted to it.
 Individuals with family histories of addiction should use extreme caution when taking painkillers.

-Myth #3: All Individuals Taking Prescribed Painkillers will Eventually Become Addicted.
+Myth #3: All Individuals Taking Prescribed Painkillers Will Eventually Become Addicted

-While addiction to prescribed painkillers is a growing problem, some people who take opiate painkillers for a short time and strictly in the prescribed manner do not become addicted.
+While addiction to prescribed painkillers is a growing problem, some people who take opiate painkillers for a short time and strictly in a prescribed manner do not become addicted.
 Most patients are prescribed painkillers as part of an ongoing medical treatment program in which they should be monitored regularly.
 This ensures that physicians are watchful for signs of possible early addiction and can take appropriate actions to stop it.